Praise 102.7 Presents THE PRAISE HOLIDAY CONCERT at Fox Theatre Tonight

-Get in the spirit this holiday season with Praise 102.7 for the inaugural Praise Holiday Concert hosted by Radio One Detroit with headliner Kirk Franklin at the Fox Theatre on Thursday, December 12 at 7pm.
+Get in the spirit this holiday season with Praise 102.7 for the inaugural Praise Holiday Concert hosted by Radio One Detroit with headliner Kirk Franklin at the Fox Theatre tonight, December 12 at 7pm.
 The concert also features performances by Mary Mary and Marvin Sapp.

 Tickets ($28.50, $38.50, $63, $103, $128.50) go on sale Friday, October 11 at 10 a.m.
 Tickets may be purchased at OlympiaEntertainment.com, The Fox Theatre and Joe Louis Arena box offices, Hockeytown Authentics in Troy (without service charge), and at all Ticketmaster locations and Ticketmaster.com.
 To charge tickets by phone, call 1-800-745-3000.